sergueyarellano/tddpractice/docs/b.part3.md

 })
 ```

-That was easy right, making simple assertions using a traverser to access nested props and defaulting to a safe empty array.
+That was easy right?
+Specifically, making simple assertions using a traverser to access nested props and defaulting to a safe empty array.
 Although, defaulting here can be confusing, but we are going to leave it there.

 Now, I'm noticing a variation for this step: